davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

 * fix bugs
 * improve performance
 * tighten security
+* support new hardware
-* support new hardware and operating systems
+* support new operating systems
 * enable scalability
-* patch vulnerabilities
+* patch existing vulnerabilities
 * update dependencies

 And so on.
 And, insofar as each of these changes could introduce a fatal bug